If you’re reading this post, it likely means that you’re either a gamer, you’re looking to stream your content to the public, or maybe both.

 XSplit has two versions: XSplit Gamecaster, and XSplit Broadcaster, both of which come with a clean user interface that contains all the essential capabilities for live streaming and recording.

-The Broadcaster option is a beefed-up version of the Gamecaster, which only has the essentials required for streaming video games.
+The Broadcaster option is a high-end version of the Gamecaster, which only has the essentials required for streaming video games.

 This software, which is one of the major players on the scene, works on Windows and is ideal for streamers who require dedicated support, advanced settings, and a suite of tools designed specifically for video content creators.